 - Did you include placeholder text and/or labels for each of your form fields?

-- Does the form’s design and color match the rest of your website?
+- Do the form’s design and color match the rest of your website?

 - Does the design look professional?

-- If your optin has it’s own landing page, are you using a two-step optin (i.e. the user has to press a call-to-action button before they see the optin form)?
+- If your optin has it’s own landing page, are you using a 2-step optin (i.e. the user has to press a call-to-action button before they see the optin form)?